kaoutamine/viralSpeech/predict_virality/index.md

 Our results show a sad reality of machine learning and data analysis.
 Sometimes, it is just not possible to predict something with what you have.
 In our case, all these features which we extracted, despite having reasons to believe that they would individually all explain some difference in quotability, do not in fact appear to do so.

-It may be that we chose features which are not useful by themselves, or that there is simply too much noise in this data, in the form of external phenomenons not tracked by this data such as trends, real-life events, ... which would need to be accounted for to obtain meaningful results.
+It may be that we chose features which are not useful by themselves, or that there is simply too much noise in the data, in the form of external phenomenons not tracked by the data such as trends, real-life events, ... which would need to be accounted for to obtain meaningful results.

 The first issue can be solved by trying out even more complex models (deep learning models) capable of extracting more features from the initial ones all by themselves, and then use these new features to predict the outcome.
 We did not explore these models here because we were interested in interpreting the results obtained, which is an horribly hard task with such complex models.